Show all 12 images

 After a well-deserved break in one of the cosy restaurants in St. Antönien, Postbuses drive to Küblis.
 There you can take the Rhaetian Railway back to Klosters-Dorf.

-Round trip tickets available online here or directly at the valley station of the Madrisa mountain railways in Klosters.
+Round trip tickets available online here or directly at the valley station of the Madrisa Bergbahnen in Klosters.

 The practice of ski touring in open terrain is at your own risk.
-Every tourer is strongly advised to thoroughly prepare, plan routes and obtain up-to-date information on the snow and avalanche situation.
-Avalanche situation report and snow info: www.slf.ch
+Every tourer is strongly advised to prepare thoroughly, plan your route and obtain up-to-date information on the snow and avalanche situation.
+Avalanche report and snow info: www.slf.ch

-For accidents resulting from the use of the published information and the route information, any liability is rejected.
+For accidents that occur from the use of the published information and the route information, any liability is rejected.

-In case of doubt, let yourself be accompanied by experienced tourers or a mountain guide: www.praettigau.info/bergfuehrer
+If in doubt, let experienced tourers or a mountain guide accompany you: www.praettigau.info/bergfuehrer

-To Landquart take the Schweizerische Bundesbahn (SBB), then change to the Rhätische Bahn (RhB) in the direction of Davos-Platz.
-Get off in Klosters-Dorf.
+To Landquart take the <a href="http://www.sbb.ch/" target="_blank">Swiss Federal Railways (SBB), then change to Rhaetian Railway (RhB) in the direction of Davos-Platz.
+Get off at Klosters-Dorf.

-Attention: Trains towards Scuol-Tarasp do not stop in Klosters-Dorf!
+Attention: Trains to Scuol-Tarasp do not stop in Klosters-Dorf!

 Responsible for this content Destination Davos Klosters.